 Various tools have been developed for a wide range of marketing translation needs – and for translating a website, Weglot is the ultimate translation solution.
-It integrates with a wide range of website platforms, such as WordPress, Shopify, and Webflow, and uses a proprietary mix of machine learning translations to instantly provide high-quality translations of website content.
+It integrates with all website platforms, such as WordPress, Shopify, and Webflow, and uses a proprietary mix of machine learning translations to instantly provide high-quality translations of website content.
 Over 110 target languages are supported, ranging from English to French, Spanish, Japanese, Arabic, and more.

 After using Weglot’s machine translation features to get a first pass of translation, you can manually refine your translations further.
-To do so, tap on Weglot’s built-in collaboration features to invite your project manager or preferred translation agency to review the translations.
+To do so, tap on Weglot’s built-in collaboration features to invite your project manager, preferred translation agency to review the translations or edit directly with your team.
 You can also order translation services from within the Weglot dashboard, then sit back as the translations are fed directly and seamlessly to your translation project.

 Make Weglot the marketing translation solution for your website

 With consumers being spoilt for choice, your business will need to nail your communication strategy to stand out.
 The key to successful marketing communication is finding the right message, and sending it across using the right method and language for your target audience.

 Enter marketing translation, which works to present your marketing materials in your audience’s preferred languages.
 At the same time, it communicates your brand values in a way that respects – or even celebrates! – their local context.
 Marketing translation is a major effort, but employing the five tips we’ve shared above can help your brand be perceived favorably as you venture into new markets.